18th Century Short Gown

 Wrong side of en fourreau pleats

 I used 18th century period sewing techniques: mostly running and overcast stitches.
 I used butted seams where two selvedges met.
-And for the side seams I used flat-felled seams which were also called plain fell, felled seam, hemmed fell, run and fell seam, overhand or french fell – a seam which was used in the 18th century when two raw edges met.
-A great source what types of seams were used in 18th century clothes construction can be found here (pdf file).
+And for the side seams I used flat-felled seams which were also called plain fell, felled seam, hemmed fell, run and fell seam or overhand fell – a seam which was used in the 18th century when two raw edges met.

 Related: 34 Types of Seams – Historical Sewing